Databases - I

 |ISN (International Relations and Security Network)|

-Run by the Center for Security Studies (CSS) at ETH Zurich, the ISN is an independent source of comprehensive and relevant news and analyses on security issues, providing free access to online publications, interactive learning content, and annotated links to specialized websites relevant to international relations and security.
+An independent source of news and analyses on security issues.
+Administered by the Swiss Federal Institute of Technology Zurich (ETHZ), ISN provides free access to full-text online publications, interactive learning content, and annotated links to specialised websites relevant to international relations and security.

 A bibliography comprised of secondary source material pertaining to the Middle Ages and Renaissance (400-1700).
 Citations for books and journal material are included, as are citations for dissertation abstracts and essays in books (including entries in conference proceedings, festschriften, encyclopedias and exhibition catalogues).

-The online edition of Paul Oskar Kristeller's Iter Italicum, the finding list of previously uncatalogued or incompletely catalogued Renaissance humanistic manuscripts found in libraries and collections all over the world.
-Originally published in six volumes, between 1963 and 1992, it is a tool for classical, medieval and Renaissance studies.
+A finding list of previously uncatalogued or incompletely catalogued Renaissance humanistic manuscripts found in libraries and collections all over the world.